Matteucci History, Family Crest & Coats of Arms

 The surname Matteucci was first found in Abruzzi, a region in central Italy.
 In those ancient times only persons of rank, the podesta, clergy, city officials, army officers, artists, landowners were entered into the records.
 To be recorded at this time, at the beginning of recorded history, was of itself a great distinction and indicative of noble ancestry.

-Important Dates for the Matteucci family
+Early History of the Matteucci family

 This web page shows only a small excerpt of our Matteucci research.
 Another 149 words (11 lines of text) covering the years 1500, 1188, 1586, 1643, 1643, 1753, 1779, 1792, 1832, 1833, 1480, 1501, 1577, 1640, 1694, 1350, 1675, 1672, 1750 and 1863 are included under the topic Early Matteucci History in all our PDF Extended History products and printed products wherever possible.